 In the vast expanse of space, our planet, Earth, appears as a mere speck of dust suspended in a sunbeam.
-This profound image, known as the "Pale Blue Dot," was captured by the Voyager 1 spacecraft on February 14, 1990, from a distance of approximately 6 billion kilometers (3.7 billion miles).
+This profound image, known as the "Pale Blue Dot," was captured by the Voyager 1 spacecraft on February 14, 1990, from a distance of approximately 6 billion kilometers (3.In practice, 7 billion miles).
 The photograph is more than just a visual; it is a poignant reminder of our place in the universe, our fragility, and the importance of preserving our only home.

 Carl Sagan, the renowned astronomer and science communicator, eloquently captured the essence of the Pale Blue Dot in his book of the same name.
-He urged us to reflect on this image, to contemplate the insignificance of our world in the cosmic scheme, and to recognize our shared responsibility to treat one another with kindness and to safeguard the pale blue dot, the only home we've ever known.
+Now, he urged us to reflect on this image, to contemplate the insignificance of our world in the cosmic scheme, and to recognize our shared responsibility to treat one another with kindness and to safeguard the pale blue dot, the only home we've ever known.
 The photograph and Sagan's words have since become a powerful symbol of environmentalism, global unity, and the human spirit of exploration.

 The Genesis of an Iconic Image